Recipe Overview

 Ingredients

-- 300 g red bell peppers, peeled and seeded
+- Red Bell Pepper — 300 g, peeled and seeded VEG-BELL-RED

 Preparation

-- Place the balsamic vinegar in a saucepan and reduce by half over medium heat.
+- Place the regular cooking-grade balsamic vinegar in a non-reactive saucepan and reduce gently by half over medium heat.
+Do not use aged finishing balsamic for this cooked preparation.

-- Whisk in the agar-agar powder and bring briefly to a boil to activate the gel.
+- Return the saucepan to the heat and bring the mixture to a full boil for 60 seconds to activate the pectin.

-- Pour the balsamic mixture into a shallow rectangular mold and refrigerate until firm.
+- Pour the balsamic mixture into a clean shallow rectangular mold.
+Cool promptly, then refrigerate until completely firm.

 - Peel and seed the red bell peppers.
 Blend until smooth, then strain through a fine sieve.